 If you think that the proper procedures have not been followed you can ask the Local Government and Social Care Ombudsman (LGO) to investigate.
 This is not a right of appeal as the LGO can only investigate written complaints about maladministration on the part of the Appeal Panel.
+Make a complaint - Local Government and Social Care Ombudsman

-Complaints about maladministration on the part of an appeal panel for an Academy, or that an Academy Trust has failed to comply with the Appeals Code in setting up a Panel, are investigated by the agency appointed to investigate complaints about Academies on behalf of the Secretary of State.
-At the date of publication this is the Education Funding Agency.
+Complaints about maladministration on the part of an appeal panel for an Academy, or that an Academy Trust has failed to comply with the Appeals Code in setting up a Panel, are investigated by the Department for Education.
+School admissions: Complain about the appeals process - GOV.UK (www.gov.uk)